Memphis the Moo-Cow – Free Crochet Pattern

 R9: *2 SC in next st, 1 SC in each of the next 4 sts.
 Repeat from * an additional 2 times.
 1 SC in each of the next 9 sts around.
 (27 sts)

-The added st marker, and the st marker at the beginning of this round helps to indicate the front of the face.
-The 9 sts between the two st markers sit flat and indicate the bottom of the head.
-If using safety eyes, insert eyes between R8 and R9, with 7 sts between.
+The added st marker, and the st marker at the beginning of this round helps to indicate the front sides of the face.
+The first sequence of sts between the first and second st markers indicates the top of the head.
+The second sequence of sts between the second and first st markers indicates the bottom of the head.
+If using safety eyes, insert eyes between R8-9, with 7 sts between.
 You can now remove your second st marker.
 See tutorial photos.

 R12-14: 1 SC in each st around.
 (36 sts)